secondRZ/swe-interview/topics/development-process.md

    2. Type checking may mean you need to use polymorphism.

+   3. Casting may mean you need to create a generic class.

-   3. Rendering `this.props.value || "some static value"` means you should be setting some default for this.
+   4. Rendering `this.props.value || "some static value"` means you should be setting some default for this.

-   4. You shouldn't be setting anonymous functions as props or callbacks.
+   5. You shouldn't be setting anonymous functions as props or callbacks.
 Give it its own named function for performance.

-   5. Repeated code means you need to create helper methods/components.
+   6. Repeated code means you need to create helper methods/components.

-   6. Repeated patterns means that you should be using some sort of factory like [higher order components](https://facebook.github.io/react/docs/higher-order-components.html).
+   7. Repeated patterns means that you should be using some sort of factory like [higher order components](https://facebook.github.io/react/docs/higher-order-components.html).

-   7. Switch statements or a lot of type checking may mean you need to use inheritance, polymorphism and abstraction.
+   8. Switch statements or a lot of type checking may mean you need to use inheritance, polymorphism and abstraction.
 And if you're changing the value of properties/states of data inside of those type checks, you should probably move that state changing to a method in the base class itself, and call it from the place with the type checking.

-   8. Once you've properly used OOP, other classes should only interact with the base class, and allow polymorphism to do the work of type checking.
+   9. Once you've properly used OOP, other classes should only interact with the base class, and allow polymorphism to do the work of type checking.

-   9. Identical formatting of an object's properties to a string over and over.
+   10. Identical formatting of an object's properties to a string over and over.
 Just override the ToString\(\) method in that class and use the property itself.
 See "Point.cs" in the TreehouseDefense project.
 Ex: `Console.WriteLine("(" + point.X + "," + point.Y + ")")`

-   10. Making a copy of an object.
+   11. Making a copy of an object.
 Why aren't you just interacting with the actual object?
 What's wrong with your design?

 7. Deployment